-And when you recognize that this PGA Master Professional’s work helped pave the way for the Colorado PGA’s successful Golf in Schools Program—which since 2011 has reached more than 70,000 Colorado students and has been replicated across the country—you can only wonder why tonight’s induction did not come earlier.
+And when you recognize, as many do, that this PGA Master Professional’s work helped pave the way for the Colorado PGA’s successful Golf in Schools Program—which between 2011 and 2018 had reached more than 70,000 Colorado students and has been replicated across the country—you can only wonder why tonight’s recognition did not come earlier.

 During his years at Bear Creek, Harvanek became president of the Colorado PGA Section in 1989 and ’90.
 He also won the organization’s prestigious Professional of the Year three times (’90, ’91 and ‘92).
-During this time, he achieved PGA Master Professional status, and his thesis “The Mysterious Birth” is in the libraries of both the USGA and R&A.
+During this time, he achieved PGA Master Professional status.

 His efforts earned him the Colorado PGA’s 2003 Teacher of the Year Award and 2007 Horton Smith Award for his contributions in developing and improving educational opportunities for the PGA golf professional.

 The PGA of America had honored this Golf Club at Bear Dance PGA Professional as its 2007 Junior Golf Leader of the Year.